 The Rod Library at the University of Northern Iowa offers tours of the Library to groups of junior high and high school students.
 Library tours last approximately 30 minutes and are usually conducted by library student assistants or by staff members.
 Teachers need to arrange for a tour at least two weeks in advance.
 No more than one school group at a time will be scheduled so it is important to call early to reserve a particular time and day.

 The purpose of the tour is to familiarize students with the services and resources found at the Rod Library.
-During the tour students will generally be shown the following areas within the library: Reference Desk, Reference Collection, Indexes and Abstracts, Documents and Maps Collection, Circulating Book Collection, Fine and Performing Arts Collection, Special Collections, Youth Collection, Current Bound Periodicals, Browsing Room, and the Circulation Desk.
+During the tour students will generally be shown the following areas within the library: Information Desk, Reference Collection, Indexes and Abstracts, Documents and Maps Collection, Circulating Book Collection, Fine and Performing Arts Collection, Special Collections, Youth Collection, Current Bound Periodicals, and the Circulation Desk.
 Teachers may also request a 10-20 minute demonstration of the online catalog, library databases, and online resources.
 Please make this request when scheduling the tour.

 Student groups must be accompanied by their teacher/s throughout the tour.
 Students must keep in mind that they are touring a building in which study and research are principal functions.
 Appropriate behavior is expected.